 Both Sides Now 5 looks at the way in which artist filmmakers are exploring Queer culture, using various film and video techniques, to explore aspects of Queer life in Hong Kong, China and the UK.

-A special screening of the Both Sides Now 5: Queer programme takes place at Strangelove Time-based Media Festival on 21 March 2020.
+A special screening of the Both Sides Now 5: Queer programme takes place at Strangelove Time-based Media Festival online.

 Programme of films